 Minority Alaskan Natives, American Indians, Asian Americans, Blacks (African Americans), Hispanic Americans, Native Hawaiians, and Pacific Islanders.

-Pass Through Funds that a provider receives on behalf of a consumer that are subsequently issued by the provider directly to the consumer (e.g., representative payee funds, Medicaid or state PAS funds).
+Pass Through Funds that a provider receives on behalf of a consumer that are subsequently issued by the provider directly to the consumer (e.g., representative payee funds, Medicaid or state Personal Assistance Services funds).

 Reporting Year The most recently completed federal fiscal project year starting October 1 and ending September 30.

-RSA The Rehabilitation Services Administration at the United States Department of Education, Office of Special Education and Rehabilitative Services.

-Section 722 State A state in which RSA issues grants under Part C directly to eligible agencies for the planning, establishment, and operation of CILs.
+Section 722 State A state in which ILA issues grants under Subchapter C directly to eligible agencies for the planning, establishment, and operation of Centers for Independent Livings.

-Section 723 State A state where the DSU issues grants or assistance contracts under Part C to eligible entities for the planning, establishment, and operation of CILs.
+Section 723 State A state where the DSE issues grants or assistance contracts under Subchapter C to eligible entities for the planning, establishment, and operation of Centers Independent Livings.

-Service Provider Can mean: 1) A DSU that directly provides IL services to consumers; 2) A CIL; or 3) An entity that provides IL services under a grant or contract from the DSU.
+Service Provider Can mean: 1) A Designated State Entity that directly provides Independent Living services to consumers; 2) A Center for Independent Living; or 3) An entity that provides IL services under a grant or contract from the Designated State Entity.

 SILC The Statewide Independent Living Council established in each state as required by Section 705 of the Act.

-SILS A State Independent Living Services program funded under Part B, Chapter 1 of Title VII of the Act.

-SPIL A State Plan of Independent Living jointly developed and signed by the director of the designated state unit(s) and the chairperson of the Statewide Independent Living Council, acting on behalf of and at the direction of the Council.
+SPIL A State Plan for Independent Living jointly developed by the chairperson of the Statewide Independent Living Council, and the directors of the centers for independent living in the state, after receiving input from individuals with disabilities through the State; and signed by the chairperson of the Statewide Independent Living Council, acting on behalf of and at the direction of the Council; the director of the designated state entity; and not less than 51% of the directors of the centers for independent living in the State.
 The plan addresses the provision of state IL services, the development and support of a statewide network of centers for independent living and the working relationships among programs providing IL services, CILs, the state VR program, and other programs providing services for individuals with disabilities.

 State The term state includes, in addition to each of the several states of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands, except where otherwise noted.

-Unserved and Include, but are not limited to, groups or
+Unserved and Include, but are not limited to, groups or populations of individuals

-Underserved populations of individuals with significant
+Underserved with significant disabilities who:

-Populations disabilities who:
+Populations

 have cognitive and sensory impairments;

 are members of racial and ethnic minority groups;

 live in rural areas; or